 Creality3D CR-10S Pro Highlights

-- Pressure space: max.
+- Print area: max.
 300 x 300 x 400 mm

-- set up in 10-20 minutes
+- Set up: 10-20 minutes

-Shipping, packaging and accessories
+Shipping, Packaging and Accessories

 We ordered the 3D printer from Amazon and it was well packaged.
 However, that doesn’t really surprise us – Creality3D has always packaged its 3D printers very well.